emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 3. Under Search type in E-MAILiT, then click Search Plugins.
 4. In the results page, click Install Now.
 5. Once installed, click Activate Plugin.
 You're done!
 6. By default, we provide you with a standard appearance of the E-MAILiT sharing button.
 Do you want fully customization, get powerful sharing analytics and advertising campaign data metrics?
-Go to the E-MAILiT website, http://www.e-mailit.com and Register to get a free account and Button ID.
+Create an account with E-MAILiT http://www.e-mailit.com At the end of the flow, you will be given the ''Domain Verification Publisher Key'' and ''Your Button ID''.
+Please, paste only the digits in the appropriate text box fields in your WordPress backend Admin panel.

 Manual installation: